shyamsunder007/Mu-Sigma_OJ/v1/installation.md

 Installation
 ------------

-* 1. Download the latest release from [download page](https://github.com/mjnaderi/Sharif-Judge/releases) and unpack downloaded file in your public html directory.
+* 1. Download the latest release from [download page](https://github.com/mjnaderi/Online-Judge/releases) and unpack downloaded file in your public html directory.
 * 2. **[Optional]** Move folders `system` and `application` somewhere outside your public directory, and enter their full path in `index.php` file.
 ```php
 $system_path = '/home/mohammad/secret/system';
 $application_folder = '/home/mohammad/secret/application';
 ```
-* 3. Create a MySql or PostgreSql database for Sharif Judge.
+* 3. Create a MySql or PostgreSql database for Online Judge.
 Do not install any database connection package for C/C++, Java or Python.
 * 4. Set database connection settings in file `application/config/database.php`.
 You can use a prefix for your table names.
 ```php
 /*  Enter database connection settings here:  */